 - Successfully represented LSL Biotechnologies in its appeal to the Ninth Circuit.
 Deciding an issue of first impression, the Ninth Circuit held that under the Foreign Trade Antitrust Improvements Act, a challenged agreement between LSL and an Israeli company did not have the “direct, substantial, and reasonably foreseeable” effect on United States commerce required by the Act.
 United States v.
 LSL Biotechnologies, 379 F.3d 672 (9th Cir.
 2004).

 - Successfully represented United Artists in securing approval from the Antitrust Division for the acquisition of two competing movie theater chains to create the largest chain of movie theaters in the country.
-Mr. Bell and his colleagues persuaded the Division to clear the acquisitions with no divestitures, notwithstanding that the Division had challenged smaller movie theater acquisitions in the past and had required substantial divestitures in those cases.
+Robert and his colleagues persuaded the Division to clear the acquisitions with no divestitures, notwithstanding that the Division had challenged smaller movie theater acquisitions in the past and had required substantial divestitures in those cases.